Analyze your Flows drop-off performanceUpdated 15 days ago

 Open your Flow Analysis

-- Go to Statistics
+- Go to Analytics

 - Select Analyze Flow next to the Flow that you want to review